tldraw/tldraw/apps/examples/src/examples/custom-help-menu/README.md

 ---
-title: Custom Help Menu
+title: Custom Zoom Menu
-component: ./CustomHelpMenuExample.tsx
+component: ./CustomZoomMenuExample.tsx
 category: ui
 ---

-Customize tldraw's help menu.
+Customize tldraw's zoom menu.

 ---

-The hlep menu can be customized by providing a `<CustomHelpMenu>` component as a child of the `<Tldraw>` component.
+The hlep menu can be customized by providing a `<CustomZoomMenu>` component as a child of the `<Tldraw>` component.